Frequently Asked Questions About DOJ Accreditation and Training

-Case decisions issued by the BIA require candidates for accredited representative status to have a broad knowledge of immigration law and procedure.
+Case decisions issued by the DOJ require candidates for accredited representative status to have a broad knowledge of immigration law and procedure.
 This means that you need to have an immigration law background that enables you to spot issues or remedies that may relate to services not provided by your agency.
-For example, even if your agency doesn't represent asylum applicants, the BIA wants to know that you have enough knowledge of immigration law to recognize when this remedy may apply to someone you counsel.
+For example, even if your agency doesn't represent asylum applicants, the DOJ wants to know that you have enough knowledge of immigration law to recognize when this remedy may apply to someone you counsel.

 What are the training requirements for initial accreditation?

-The BIA requires that applicants for initial accreditation have recently completed at least one formal training course providing an overview of immigration law.
+The DOJ requires that applicants for initial accreditation have recently completed at least one formal training course providing an overview of immigration law.
 An overview training is one that covers the fundamentals of immigration law and procedure and shows how different sections of immigration law are interconnected and impact other areas of law.

-Although the BIA has only specifically imposed a requirement of one formal overview training for initial accreditation, it has also addressed what issues it considers to be part of core training on immigration law.
+Although the DOJ has only specifically imposed a requirement of one formal overview training for initial accreditation, it has also addressed what issues it considers to be part of core training on immigration law.
 This includes routes to permanent resident status, inadmissibility grounds and waivers, the removal process and relief from removal, humanitarian remedies and naturalization, as well as practice skills including research and writing, interviewing, case management, and ethics.

 If you are working for an agency or program that specializes in a particular type of service (e.g. VAWA and U visa applications), you also need to show that you have training directed to that specialty area.